 crumble around her.

-I am seeking representation for CONGRATULATIONS, YOUR FAKE BOYFRIEND IS EVIL, a 85k-word standalone adult
+CONGRATULATIONS, YOUR FAKE BOYFRIEND IS EVIL is a 91k-word standalone adult

 paranormal romance.
 It will appeal to fans of the cozy, enchanted-house magic and found family of A Witch's